 - 11.18.
 Applications should not be made out of hours unless it is essential.
+Legal representatives must consider carefully whether an out of hours application is required.
+The out of hours service is not available to litigants in person. - 11.19.
 Applications of extreme urgency may be made out of hours and will be dealt with by the duty Judge.
-An explanation will be required as to why it was not made or could not be made during normal court hours. - 11.19.
-Initial contact should be made through the Security Office on 0207 947 6260 who will require the applicant's phone number.
-The clerk to the duty Judge will then contact the applicant and will require the following information; - (1) the name of the party on whose behalf the application is to be made, - (2) the name and status of the person making the application, - (3) the nature of the application, - (4) the degree of urgency, and - (5) the contact telephone number(s). - 11.20.
-The duty Judge will indicate to the Judge's clerk whether it is appropriate for the application to be dealt with by telephone or in court.
-The clerk will inform the applicant and make the necessary arrangements.
-An application for an injunction will be dealt with by telephone only where counsel or solicitors represent the applicant. - 11.21.
-The duty judge is likely to require a draft order to be sent by email.
-It is not normally possible to seal an order out of hours.
-The Judge is likely to order the applicant to file the application notice and evidence in support on the same or next working day, together with a copy of the order for sealing.
+An explanation will be required as to why it was not made or could not be made during normal court hours.
+This will require an explanation both of why the application was not made any earlier and why it cannot wait until the next sitting day so as to be dealt with by the duty Judge but within normal hours. - 11.20.
+The barrister or solicitor acting should make initial contact through the Security Office on 0207 947 60000/ 0207 947 6260 who will require the applicant's phone number.
+The clerk to the duty Judge will then contact the practitioner and will require the following information: - (1) the name of the party on whose behalf the application is to be made, - (2) the name and status of the person making the application, - (3) the nature of the application, - (4) the reasons requiring consideration out of hours (which must explain why the matter could not be dealt with during normal court hours, specifying the time/date the solicitor and counsel were instructed), and - (5) the contact telephone number(s). - 11.21.
+The out of hours duty clerk will require the practitioner to complete the Out of Hours form which can be downloaded from the gov.uk website and emailed to DutyClerkQB@justice.gov.uk